-You can pay the bailiff on the doorstep - you don’t have to invite them into your home.
+You can pay the bailiff on the doorstep - you do not have to let them into your home.

 Make sure you get a receipt to prove you’ve paid.

-If you can’t pay all the money right away, speak to the bailiff about how you could pay the money back.
+If you cannot pay all the money right away, speak to the bailiff about how you could pay the money back.

-Offer to pay what you can realistically afford in weekly or monthly payments.
+Offer to pay what you can afford in weekly or monthly payments.

-The bailiff doesn’t have to accept your offer.
+The bailiff does not have to accept your offer.